boltsparts/BOLTS_archive/bolttools/doc/blt_spec_dev.rst

 - id: mandatory, string.
 The id of the class.
 Class ids are one word identifiers, which must be unique within the repository.
 This class id is used as a way to refer to the class, when the standard field is not set.
-  They should contain only letters, numbers and underscores.
+  They must contain only letters, numbers and underscores.
 - names: optional, class-name-element_ or list of class-name-element_ .
 One or
   several names for this class.
 - standards: optional, class-standard-element_ or list of